teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-equity-compensation.md

 ## Stock Options - Employee's Perspective

-Stock options are a contract that gives you the right to buy shares in the future at a pre-determined price.
-Ideally, you get the right to buy shares at today's price (say, $1) at a future date when everyone else is paying a much higher price (say, $100).
+Stock options are a contract giving an employee the right to buy shares, in the future, at a pre-determined price.
+Ideally, the employee gets the right to buy shares at today's price (say, $1), but at a future date when everyone else is paying a much higher price (say, $100).

+Tax.
+Generally, the employee is not taxed on the grant date, but on the exercise date (the day the employee pays to buy the stock).
+The tax is based on the difference between the strike price (what the employee pays to buy the company) and the value of the options on the exercise date.
+This can result in an unfunded tax liability.
+That is, the newly purchased stock may be valuable on paper, but the employee may not be allowed to sell shares on the open market.

 [An Engineer’s guide to Stock Options](http://blog.alexmaccaw.com/an-engineers-guide-to-stock-options). [*Alex Maccaw*](https://twitter.com/maccaw), 2013.